Adaptive Multi-task Learning for Probabilistic Load Forecasting: Proof of theorem

 \begin{IEEEbiography} [{ }]{Ver\'onica \'Alvarez} received the Bachelor’s degree in Mathematics from the University of Salamanca, Spain, in 2019 and Ph.D. degree in Computer Engineering from the University of the Basque Country, Spain, in 2023.
 She is currently Post-Doctoral Fellow at the Laboratory for Information and Decision Systems (LIDS) in the Massachusetts Institute of Technology (MIT).
 Her main research interest is in the area of artificial intelligence, specifically in data science, machine learning, and statistical signal processing.

-Ver\'onica co-organized the workshop ``The Mathematics of Machine Learning'' that took place at ETH Zurich in 2024 and she has served as a Technical Program Committee member for the IEEE Wireless Communications and Networking Conference in 2025.
-In addition, she often serves as reviewer for multiple journals and international conferences including IEEE Transactions on Systems, Man and Cybernetics, IEEE Transactions on Mobile Computing, Conference on Neural Information Processing Systems (NeurIPS), and International Conference on Machine Learning (ICML).
+Ver\'onica co-organized the workshop ``The Mathematics of Machine Learning'' that took place at ETH Zurich in 2024.
 Verónica has received the Spanish Scientific Society of Computer Science (SCIE)-BBVA Foundation Research Award for Computer Science Young Researchers in 2025.
 Her PhD thesis has received the Best Thesis in the Field of Informatics and Artificial Intelligence awarded by the Spanish Society of Artificial Intelligence in 2024, and the Best Doctorate Thesis awarded by the University of the Basque Country in 2024, and an Honorable Mention of the Enrique Fuentes Quintana Award in 2023–2024 in the category of Engineering, Mathematics, Physics, Chemistry, and Architecture.
 In addition, she has received the 2022 SEIO-FBBVA Best Applied Contribution in Statistics Field for her work on adaptive probabilistic forecasting, and the Best Paper Award in the 2024 IEEE Sustainable Power and Energy Conference (iSPEC). \end{IEEEbiography}

 \begin{IEEEbiography} [{ }] {Santiago Mazuelas} (Senior Member, IEEE) received the Ph.D. in Mathematics and Ph.D. in Telecommunications Engineering from the University of Valladolid, Spain, in 2009 and 2011, respectively.